Irregular bleeding / periods / menstrual irregularity

 • Endometrial biopsy (sampling womb lining if bleeding is persistent or heavy)

-Our goal is not just to find a label, but to understand the full picture — from hormone levels to uterine structure to lifestyle factors.
+We don’t just want to find a label, we want to understand the full picture — from hormone levels to uterine structure to lifestyle factors.

 • Nutritional support